 Such ethical issues, combined with caution about personal privacy, have triggered a sweeping international debate on the new moral challenges posed by the technology of the future.
 Large hi-tech companies have begun to adopt guidelines to ensure the transparent, reliable development of their A.I. research.
 At public level, however, the regulatory environment remains anarchic and underdeveloped.
 Discussions on the ethical codes of new technologies are moving forward almost entirely in the private arena, without direct democratic accountability.
 Many grey areas remain in the legislation that should regulate the role of machines in our society.
 Specifying the legal status of A.I. – to move from an ethical to a legislative level - is important not only to prevent the inevitable social and cultural problems of automation, but also to offer important opportunities for growth, routing research in such a way as to make A.I. a beneficial force in our society.

-During the conference on the ethical and legal status of artificial intelligence, the Leonardo Civiltà delle Macchine Foundation will present a manifesto of ethical guidelines and legal proposals, aimed at offering a framework of good practice to A.I.-related industry and guide the legislator in [...]Go to page
+During the conference on the ethics and law of artificial intelligence, Fondazione Leonardo Civiltà delle Macchine presented a manifesto of ethical guidelines and legal proposals, aimed at offering a framework of good practice to AI-related industry and guide the legislator in outlining a new set [...]Go to page